 60. In France, a very high number of persons with disabilities have their legal capacity removed or restricted.
 According to data provided by the Ministry of Justice, in 2015 at least 385,000 persons with disabilities were placed under full guardianship (tutelle) and 360,000 under partial guardianship (curatelle).
 Individuals under tutelle lose the power to exercise their rights and must be represented by a guardian to carry out civil acts; individuals under curatelle retain the power to exercise most of their rights but need to be assisted or authorized by a third party to carry out certain civil acts.
-The Special Rapporteur was informed that persons with disabilities, particularly autistic persons and those with intellectual and psychosocial disabilities, are systematically placed under such regimes, for instance to facilitate procedures for accessing social benefits or being placed in institutions.
+The Special Rapporteur was informed that persons with disabilities, are systematically placed under such regimes, for instance to facilitate procedures for accessing social benefits or being placed in institutions.